Discovering what speaking-in-tongues meant to Charles F. Parham, separating the mythology and reality.

 Parham is both a controversial and complex figure that goes far beyond his codifying speaking-in-tongues within the holiness movement.
 This article focuses on what Parham believed the miracle of tongues to be; was it a foreign language, a heavenly one, ecstatic, or a combination?

 It is not the goal of this writing to discern whether his perception was accurate; rather, it is merely to ascertain what he believed.

 Neither does this investigation want to revisit the historical contribution of Parham’s Apostolic Faith Movement.
 This subject is already well documented.

 Initially, it was not hard to find his position both experientially and theologically on the subject.
 He believed it to be the miraculous endowment of speaking in a foreign language unknown beforehand by the speaker for evangelistic/missionary purposes.
+His family supported such a thesis.

 His wife, Sarah Parham made the idea of it being foreign languages.
 Her biography discloses this in The Life of Charles F. Parham: the Founder of the Apostolic Faith Movement.1 Of course, it is entirely valid to recognize any biography produced by a relative has an implicit bias, which this book contains.
 However, in the case of defining his concept about speaking-in-tongues, it can be held as source material.

 It is hard to discuss speaking-in-tongues without first addressing the emerging doctrine called the Baptism of the Spirit about Parham.
 However, this is outside the scope of this article or the Gift of Tongues Project, but requires acknowledgment.
 Sarah Parham references both tongues and baptism.
 She includes both in a firsthand account in chapter 8 written by a Miss Lilian Thistlethwaite:

 On Mr. Parham’s return to the school with his friends, he asked the students whether they had found any Bible evidence of the baptism of the Holy Spirit.
 The answer was, unanimous, “speaking in other tongues.”